Esplanade Mansions, Kolkata: History

 It was owned and built by a Jewish business magnate, David Elias Ezra in 1910.
 He also became the Commissioner of the Calcutta Municipal in 1876 and a member of the Road and Conservancy Committee.
 Other properties he owned included the Chowringhee Mansions, Ezra Mansions etc. Previously, the site was Scott Thompson's shop and two houses.
 Martin & Co. was contracted for the construction.
 It was built as a residential building of the Ezra family.
 During WWII, it used to be the American Library.

 It is the sole Art Nouveau building in the city.
 A blend of Art Nouveau and Edwardian architecture can be seen in the corner tower and cupola.
 It has circular balconies and arched windows.
 The residential property has 24 flats.
 It is listed as a Grade-I heritage building by the Kolkata Municipal Corporation.

 Today

 The Life Insurance Corporation (LIC) owns around 30 properties in Esplanade.
 The Esplanade Mansions is one of them.
-It also houses the office of the Chief Public Relations Officer of the Eastern Railways on the Raj Bhavan side and the Railway Claims Tribunal on the Curzon Park side, both on the ground floor.
+It also had the office of the Chief Public Relations Officer of the Eastern Railways on the Raj Bhavan side and the Railway Claims Tribunal on the Curzon Park side, both on the ground floor.
 In 2003, LIC decided to renovate the building.
 The colour of the building was changed from lilac to white at a cost of ₹11 lakh.